Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Saatva Classic Mattress

-We used the mattress for full nights of sleep, quick naps, and everyday tasks like reading in bed.
-Across those sessions, we scored support, cooling, pressure relief, motion isolation, responsiveness, and edge support with repeated position holds, partner-movement drills, and edge-loading tests such as sitting, tying shoes, and getting up.
-We also tracked how the surface feel settled after the first week.
+We used the mattress for full nights, naps, and reading in bed.
+We rated support, cooling, pressure relief, motion isolation, responsiveness, and edge support.
+Our checks included repeated position holds, partner movement, and perimeter loading while sitting, tying shoes, and standing.
+We also tracked how the feel changed after the first week.

 Testing Experience